hbasafa/performance-prediction/README.md

 Values of Power(p) in one month (01/12/2017-01/01/2018):
 ![Power Values](results/series.png)

-Using a window of size = 7, the result is as follows:
+Using a window of size = 7:
 ![Power Anomalies](results/anomaly.png)

+The anomaly moments are shown in red points.

 # Performance Prediction
 TBA